-Where to stay: The Absalon Hotel is a friendly, family-owned establishment that’s well placed for Tivoli Gardens, and the National Museum of Denmark is less than a kilometre away, too.
+Where to stay: The Absalon Hotel is a friendly, family-owned establishment that’s well placed for Tivoli Gardens.
+The National Museum of Denmark is less than a kilometre away, too.

 4. Amsterdam, The Netherlands

-Where to stay: Hotel Estherea is a four-star hotel in a chandelier-bedecked seventeenth-century building that looks right out onto the Singel canal, just around the corner from Anne Frank’s House.
+Where to stay: Hotel Estherea is a four-star hotel in a chandelier-bedecked seventeenth-century building.
+It’s just around the corner from Anne Frank’s House and looks right out onto the Singel canal.
 The fact that it offers free hot chocolate throughout the day will be sure to please the little ones.

 5. Barcelona, Spain

-The Antoní Gaudi-designed Parc Guell in Barcelona is a great place for kids to explore thanks to its colourful mosaic and fanciful lizard statues, and it provides great views across the city, too.
+The Antoní Gaudi-designed Park Guell in Barcelona is a great place for kids to explore thanks to its colourful mosaic and fanciful lizard statues, and it provides great views across the city, too.
 Elsewhere, the Aquarium is stuffed with more than 450 different animal species that will get the kids oohing and aahing in wonder – especially as they walk through the 80-metre underwater tunnel while sharks and rays glide overhead.
-But, if anything, the Museu de la Xocolata (open Monday to Saturday 10am to 7pm and Sundays 10am to 3pm, entry €6) is likely to be the highlight of any child’s trip – it showcases the origins and spread of chocolate, as well as providing a range of activities that show you how to create your own chocolate masterpiece.
+But, if anything, the Museu de la Xocolata (open Monday to Saturday 10am to 8pm and Sundays 10am to 3pm, entry €6) is likely to be the highlight of any child’s trip.
+The museum showcases the origins and spread of chocolate, as well as providing a range of activities that show you how to create your own chocolate masterpiece.
 Find out more about Barcelona in our local’s guide, such as where to see a magic fountain.

-Where to stay: The Catalonia Portal de l’Angel has an enviable location in the Gothic quarter, right near the central boulevard of Las Ramblas – but despite the hustle and bustle outside, the rooms are remarkably quiet.
+Where to stay: The Catalonia Portal de l’Angel has an enviable location in the Gothic quarter, right near the central boulevard of Las Ramblas.
+Despite the hustle and bustle outside, the rooms are remarkably quiet.

 6. Berlin, Germany